 Our attorneys are well-equipped with the education, experience, knowledge, and resources to be a formidable ally throughout your divorce proceedings.
 We work with you to consult, advise, and initiate comprehensive legal strategies devised specifically for your unique circumstances and situations.

 Throughout the dissolution process, we are not only professional and thorough, but also compassionate and sympathetic to your needs.
 We communicate our intentions through every step of the process, informing you of our decisions and our strategies.
 Our legal team is well-versed in all divorce situations and any other peripheral issues that may arise, including:

 - Temporary orders for support, custody, and marital property

 - Any disputes regarding property division

-- Any disagreements involving child support, custody, and visitation rights
+- Any disagreements involving custody, visitation rights and child support

-- All matters of financial support, such as alimony and Marvin action
+- All matters of financial support, such as alimony and Marvin actions

 - LGBT proceedings such as domestic partnerships and same-sex marriages

 - Prenuptial agreements

 We utilize our comprehensive knowledge of family law to give our clients peace of mind during what could be a monumentally stressful experience, and the security to recognize that they are in good hands.